jakop345/cloudron-box/docs/references/selfhosting.md

 <a id="setup-2"></a>
 ## Setup

-1. Setup a wildcard DNS entry (`*.domain.com`) for your domain to point to the IP of the server you have created.
+* Setup a wildcard DNS entry (`*.domain.com`) for your domain to point to the IP of the server you have created.

+### Linode

-2. If your server does not have a SSH key installed, be sure to add the public key to `/root/.ssh/authorized_keys`.
+Since Linode does not manage SSH keys, be sure to add the public key to `/root/.ssh/authorized_keys`.

+### Scaleway

+* Use the [boot script](https://github.com/scaleway-community/scaleway-docker/issues/2) to enable memory accouting.

 <a id="create-the-cloudron-2"></a>
 ## Create the Cloudron